Choosing Cannabis Products

 Dried flower and products intended for heating

-For products that are meant to be heated before consumption, like dried flower, the first numbers (“THC” and “CBD”) will be considerably lower than the “total” numbers because they represent the inactive state of the purchased product.
-The “total” numbers represent the level of cannabinoids after they’ve been activated through decarboxylation — so, in the case of dried flower, once you’ve lit a joint or switched on your vaporizer.
+For products that are meant to be heated before consumption, like dried flower, the “total” numbers represent the level of cannabinoids after they’ve been activated through decarboxylation — so, in the case of dried flower, once you’ve lit a joint or switched on your vaporizer.

 Ingestible products

-In ingestible products, like edibles and capsules, and vape carts filled with distillate, however, the cannabinoids have already been activated through processing and are ready for consumption, so both sets of numbers will typically be the same.
+In ingestible products, like edibles and capsules, and vape carts filled with distillate, however, the cannabinoids have already been activated through processing and are ready for consumption, so the numbers reflect what's in the product as purchased.
 (Vapes are not as straightforward: While the distillate in vapes has been fully decarboxylated, full-spectrum oil contains unactivated cannabinoids that will cause the numbers to vary.)

 Cannabis oil